Bee-Lab/BeelabUserBundle/Resources/doc/index.md

     prefix:   /admin/
 ```

+#### Filters

+This bundle is ready to filter users in the list, but filter implementation is up to the
+developer.
+To implement filters, see [filters.md](filters.md).

 ### 4. Commands

 Two commands are available, to create a new user and to promote an existing user.